Hayden1204/ClassiClient/readme.md

 ## Compiling - for Android

-NOTE: If you are distributing a modified version, **please change the package ID from `com.classicube.android.client` to something else** - otherwise Android users won't be able to have both ClassiCube and your modified version installed at the same time on their Android device
+NOTE: If you are distributing a modified version, **please change the package ID from `com.classiclient.android.client` to something else** - otherwise Android users won't be able to have both ClassiCube and your modified version installed at the same time on their Android device

 ##### Using Android Studio GUI